 Expats should be aware that the 1040-A and 1040-EZ tax forms have been replaced by a single Revised Form 1040, which is intended to be used alongside one, none or all of a choice of six “schedules”.
 Further information about the single Revised Form 1040 can be found on the IRS’s website.

 American expats with an interest in a non-US business are also affected by the changes.
 They risk being included in a category of new taxes aimed at major US tech companies with substantial overseas operations.

-American expats who own all or part of a foreign-owned business may wish to consult a American tax professional this year, to avoid costly mistakes with this potentially tricky element of their 2018 filing.
+American expats who own all or part of a foreign-owned business may wish to consult an American tax professional this year, to avoid costly mistakes with this potentially tricky element of their 2021 filing.